Cairns Ring Road

 Commence construction activities 2018/19

-That the Queensland Department of Transport & Main Roads engage with the Commonwealth Government and commence strategic investigations and design of a Cairns ring road in 2017/18, and budgets for construction to commence by 2018/19.
+That the Queensland Department of Transport & Main Roads engage with the Commonwealth Government and commence strategic investigations and design of a Cairns ring road in 2017/18, and that the State Government commits $5M to the planning studies and budgets for construction to commence by 2018/19.

 Ph: 07 4080 2900